-If the cyst becomes an abscess (a painful collection of pus), you may be prescribed antibiotics to clear the infection.
+If the cyst becomes an abscess (a painful collection of pus), you may also be prescribed antibiotics to clear the infection.

-Balloon catheter insertion
+Drainage/balloon catheter insertion

-The catheter will stay in the incision while new cells grow around it (epithelialisation).
+A stitch may be used to partially close the incision and the balloon catheter is held in place in the cyst.
+The catheter will stay in place while new cells grow around it (epithelialisation).
 This heals the surface of the wound but leaves a passage in place.
 This usually takes around four weeks, although in some cases it may take longer.
-After epithelialisation, the balloon will be drained and the balloon catheter removed.
+After epithelialisation, the balloon is drained and the balloon catheter removed.

 Possible complications of balloon catheter insertion include:

-- pain from having the catheter left in,
+- pain from the catheter

-- pain during sexual intercourse,
+- pain during sex

-- the abscess reoccurring,
+- the abscess reoccurring

 Silver nitrate gland ablation

 The silver nitrate causes the cyst cavity to form into a small, solid lump.
-After two to three days, the piece of silver nitrate and the cyst cavity are removed or they may fall off on their own.
+After two or three days, the piece of silver nitrate and the cyst cavity are removed or they may fall off on their own.

 Carbon dioxide laser

-- destroyed using the laser, or
+- destroyed using the laser

-- left attached, but with a hole in it.
+- left attached but with a hole in it

 During needle aspiration, a needle is used to drain the cyst.